 Where contracts provide for payment by instalments the RFO shall maintain a record of all such payments, which shall be made within the time specified in the contract based on signed certificates from the architect or other consultant engaged to supervise the works.

-Any variation of, addition to or omission from a contract must be authorised by [the Clerk] to the contractor in writing, with the council being informed where the final cost is likely to exceed the contract sum by 5% or more, or likely to exceed the budget available.
+Any variation of, addition to or omission from a contract must be authorised by the Clerk to the contractor in writing, with the council being informed where the final cost is likely to exceed the contract sum by 5% or more, or likely to exceed the budget available.

-Stores and equipment

-{[The officer in charge of each section] shall be responsible for the care and custody of stores and equipment [in that section].}

-Delivery notes shall be obtained in respect of all goods received into store or otherwise delivered and goods must be checked as to order and quality at the time delivery is made.

-{Stocks shall be kept at the minimum levels consistent with operational requirements.}

-{The RFO shall be responsible for periodic checks of stocks and stores, at least annually.}

 Assets, properties and estates

 The Clerk shall make arrangements for the safe custody of all title deeds and Land Registry Certificates of properties held by the council.